codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/runtime.md

     1. Click **Next**.
 1. Install the Hybrid GitOps Runtime:
     1. Click **Generate** to create a new API key.
-    1. Retain the default values for the runtime name and the runtime namespace, `codefresh`.
+    1. Retain the default values for the GitOps Runtime name and namespace, `codefresh`.
-    1. Copy the command in _Step 3_ and run it to add the repository for the Helm chart.
-You don't need to change/add anything to the command.
+    1. Copy the command in _Step 3_ and run it to add the repository in which to store the Helm chart.
+You don't need to change anything in the command.
     1. Copy the command in _Step 4_ and run it to install the Helm chart for the Hybrid GitOps Runtime:
         where:
-        * `cf-gitops-runtime` is the default name of the Helm release.
+        * `cf-gitops-runtime` is the default name of the Helm release, which you can change if needed.
         * `codefresh` is the default namespace in which to install the Hybrid GitOps runtime.
-        *  `<codefresh-account-id>` is mandatory only for _tunnel-based Hybrid GitOps Runtimes_ which is the default access mode, and is automatically populated by Codefresh in the command.
+        * `<codefresh-account-id>` is mandatory for _tunnel-based Hybrid GitOps Runtimes_, and is automatically populated by Codefresh in the command.
         * `<codefresh-token>` is the API key you generated, and is automatically populated in the command.
         * `codefresh` is the default name of the runtime.
-        * `cf-gitops-runtime` is the default name of the repo in which to add the Helm chart.
+        * `<cf-gitops-runtime/gitops-runtime>` is the name of the repo and must be identical to the one specified in _Step 3_, and is by default, `cf-gitops-runtime`. `gitops-runtime` is the name of the Helm chart and is predefined by Codefresh and cannot be changed.
-        * `--devel` automatically targets the latest version.???
+        * `--devel` automatically targets the latest pre-release version.

 {% include
 image.html